-During a worker bees’ lifetime in the hive, they are appointed to different jobs based on their age.
+During a worker bees’ lifetime in the hive, they are appointed to different job titles based on their age.
 Just as any healthy beehive, everyone works as if they are in a factory, each has a full understanding of their role and works hard until the last minute.
 From the moment a bee hatches from the egg, they immediately start working.
 As they get older, their age identifies their role inside the hive.
 We have identified each role that a bee fulfils in its lifetime.

 Upon being born, each bee immediately becomes a nurse.
 First off, it starts cleaning the cell they hatched out off to prepare it for the next egg.
 As a nurse, they’re the ones that take care of the babies.
 They will feed the worker brood as they develop also the drones.
 They also feed queen cells the royal jelly, a concentration they produce from their food glands that helps the queen bee’s development.
 Nurse bees can also be the hive’s medical specialists!
 According to a study, nurse bees can distribute honey as medicine to bees that may have an infection.
 They also select honey that has the highest antibiotic activity and distributes it to the members of the colony.